christophervigliotti/angular-complete-guide-basics/README.md

 # Notes

-## 24 - Understanding the Component Selector
+## 24 - Fully Understanding the Component Selector
-- notes in app.components.ts?
+- notes in servers.component.ts?

 ## 23 - Working with Component Styles
 - notes in app.components.ts